Dog and Cat Teeth Cleaning in Ferndale

 Our dental suite features all of the services that your pet needs to have a clean, healthy mouth through every life stage.
 We use advanced tools and technology as well as state-of-the-art monitoring equipment to keep your pet safe.
-Our technicians perform all dental procedures while pets are under anesthesia and require pre-anesthetic blood work for every pet, regardless of age.
+Our technicians perform all teeth cleanings while pets are under anesthesia and require pre-anesthetic blood work for every pet, regardless of age.
 The results of these tests determine if a pet is healthy enough for anesthesia.
-Our veterinarians oversee all dental procedures and anesthesia.
+Our veterinarians oversee all dog and cat teeth cleaning procedures and anesthesia.
 They also evaluate the oral health of every patient and can perform extractions, if necessary.
 If we have questions or need to confirm a diagnosis, we can take dental X-rays.

 Signs of Gum Disease in Pets

 One of the best ways for you as a pet owner to prevent gum disease in your pet is to be aware of the signs of it.
 Some of the common symptoms of gum disease to look for include:

 - Loose teeth

 - Chewing only on one side of the mouth

 - Nasal discharge